junymc/junymc.github.io/_posts/2020-02-19-looking_back_my_graphic_design_projects.markdown

 > [Typography](https://en.wikipedia.org/wiki/Typography) is the art and technique of arranging type to make written language legible, readable, and appealing when displayed.  - Wikipedia
 >

-Here are a few of my logo designs for the megazine by using Adobe Illustrator.
+Here are a few of my logo designs for a magazine I created using Adobe Illustrator.

 ![](https://i.imgur.com/6hUwiul.gif)

-## Megazine cover & spread
+## Magazine cover & spread

-After learing about color theory, design and compositon, my assignment was creating a megazine cover and a spread.
-I was so excited and had so much fun while I was doing this project!
+After learning about color theory, design, and composition my first assignment was to create a magazine cover and spread.
+I'm not the biggest fan of reading, but I enjoy reading articles from magazines and browsing through pictures.
-I'm not a big reader but I always love reading megazines and looking at pictures in the megazine.
-My favorite is fashion and interior megazine.
-I had a really hard time to deside which path I'm going to choose between fashion and interior when I was in high school.
-I ended up not going to either paths and became a house wife with kids but I still love those subjects.
+My favorite magazines are either fashion or interior design.

-This is my fianl cover and spread.
+This is my final cover and spread.

 ![](https://i.imgur.com/ZLuqtAa.jpg)

 ![](https://i.imgur.com/tiFg9R8.jpg)

-When I designed this megazine, I wanted it to catch people's eye on the shlef in the book store or megazine booth.
-So I used a strong image that attracts consumers and bright yellow color of logo to give a contrast aginst the darker background so it pops up more.
-The spread was designed along with the photo of the model.
-The choice of font was not too strong to take the reader's eyes aways from the model but helps the reader to read easily about the subject.
-I used the same color theme, yellow and white font but on the blue beach backround gives different effect then the gray background on the cover.
+When I designed this magazine cover my goal was to catch someone's eye if it was on the shelf of a book store or magazine booth.
+To do this I used a strong image to attract consumers and bright color to give contrast against the dark background.
+The spread was designed around the photo of the model.
+I used a font that was not too strong so that it did not distract the reader from the subject.

 ## Packaging

-There are so many different designs out there and it's so hard to pick one by looking at just packaging.
-Even in the grocery store, you will see so many different labels on the bottles on the shelf when you walk pass sauces or drinks section.
-My next assignment was designing a packaging for olive oil.
-The first thing that popped up in my head after the word "olive oil" was green, nature, fresh.. those words.
-So I choose my color theme with those images that I pictured in my head.
-Then I thought about the logo that would give quality image of the product.
-Somthing like organic and honest brand iamge.
+Even walking through the aisle of a grocery store there are many diffent designs that are used so it's hard to judge a product by packaging alone.
+My next assignment was to design the label for an olive oil company.
+When I thought of olive oil the color green, nature, and freshshness came to mind.
+So I chose my color theme with those images in mind.

 ![](https://i.imgur.com/32MRBTv.jpg)

 ![](https://i.imgur.com/lj33bqJ.jpg)

-By giving different color themes for different flavors, consumers can imagine the taste of the oil.
-Example, the red gives the image of spicy taste.
+Using different color themes for different flavors, consumers can imagine the taste of the oil.
+For example, color the red gives the image of spiciness.

-Here is my final product photo.
+Below is the final product:

 ![](https://i.imgur.com/XtoIaVc.jpg)

-## Conculusion
+## Conclusion

+I was skilled at traditional art using pencils, but there was definititely an enjoyable learning curve with Adobe Illustrator.
-Even though I'm good at drawing by using pencils, using Adobe Illustrator and creating something with that tool is so fun.
-It has been already almost 5 years since I graduated the Sessions College and the projects are kind of old now but I can still picture that my olive oil bottles are displaying on the shelf in the store.
+It's been nearly five years since I graduated from Sessions College and the projects are kind of old now, but I can still imagine this image being used on a bottle of olive oil displayed on the shelf of a store.
 A good design is timeless.
-I maybe think wrong about my design, but I'm happy with my work and proud of myself!
-That's also important.
-You have to love what you made and be proud of it!